 Clinical hours should be completed over the course of the semester; hours may not be completed in a compressed period of time.
 You are responsible for developing a regular schedule in collaboration with your mentor teacher that will ensure that you complete all hours by the semester deadline.
 Clinical hour requirements vary per level and licensure area.
 Please refer to the clinical handbook for the different hour requirements.
 Learning and utilizing time management skills, you will be able to work these hours into your semester schedule.
 You must take into account your travel time to and from your placement as well as clinical hour requirement.

 In what school or district will I be placed?

 State rule mandates that teacher candidates participate in supervised pre-student teaching and student teaching clinical experiences that meet a specific set of requirements.
 The Clinical Coordinator intentionally places teacher candidates at a variety of grade levels and school sites to ensure that these requirements are sufficiently met for licensure.
-The Clinical Coordinator also considers special circumstances, including your home address and available transportation, if possible when establishing clinical placements.
-Candidates are typically placed within a 25-mile radius of the UW-Parkside campus.
+Candidates are typically placed within a 30-mile radius of the UW-Parkside campus.